Chris Brown discography

 Brown released his fourth studio album F.A.M.E. on March 18, 2011; which became his first album to reach the number one on the US Billboard 200.
-It was certified gold in the United States, Australia and Ireland.
+It was certified triple platinum in the United States, platinum in Australia and gold in Ireland.
 Its lead single, "Yeah 3x" has reached the top 10 into several countries.
 The album's second single, "Look at Me Now" featuring Lil Wayne and Busta Rhymes; which became Brown's first top 10 single on the Billboard Hot 100 since 2008.
 F.A.M.E. has also spawned four other singles: "Beautiful People" featuring Benny Benassi, "She Ain't You", "Next to You" featuring Justin Bieber, and "Wet the Bed" featuring Ludacris.
 With only a mixtape cut of the single, "Deuces" featuring Tyga and Kevin McCall; has charted the top 20 on the Billboard Hot 100, and became Brown's first number one on the Hot R&B/Hip-Hop Songs chart since 2006.
-Brown released his fifth studio album, Fortune on June 29, 2012; which became his second number one album on the US Billboard 200.
+Brown released his fifth studio album, Fortune on July 3, 2012; which became his second number one album on the US Billboard 200.
 The album also spawned the US top 10 singles: "Turn Up the Music" and "Don't Wake Me Up".

 Brown's sixth studio album, X was released on September 16, 2014, and was preceded by five singles: The lead single, "Fine China", reached the top ten in Australia, and was later certified gold by the Australian Recording Industry Association (ARIA).
-"Don't Think They Know" was released as the second single from the album, featuring the previously-unreleased vocals from a late Aaliyah.
-The third single, "Love More" featuring Nicki Minaj; which reached the top 10 in Australia, being certified gold by the ARIA.
+"Don't Think They Know" was released as the second single from the album, featuring the previously unreleased vocals from a late Aaliyah.
+The third single, "Love More" featuring Nicki Minaj; which reached the top 10 in Australia, being certified platinum by the ARIA.
 "Loyal" featuring Lil Wayne was the highest-charting single from the album, giving Brown his first top 10 single on the Billboard Hot 100 since "Don't Wake Me Up".
-"Loyal" has been certified four times platinum by the RIAA.
+"Loyal" has been certified six times platinum by the RIAA.
 The fifth and final single from X, was titled "New Flame" featuring Usher and Rick Ross.